-Head: Dr. Sabine von Löwis
+Head: PD Dr. Sabine von Löwis

 Conflict Dynamics and Border Regions